 Whether you want to study on a full or part-time basis our staff will endeavour to provide the appropriate motivation, support and encouragement you need.
 Our part-time students apply for a number of reasons: some are studying to gain professional qualifications and career development, others are returning to study after many years away, and some simply want to keep active in retirement.
 Whatever the reason for you choosing to study, we will offer every assistance to support your application.

 For more information on our high quality Part Time, Postgraduate and Professional Courses, and to find a programme to suit your needs, please visit our postgraduate and part-time course lists.

 Make an Online Application

-The Self Service System enables you to submit an application to the University immediately, and allows you to attach compulsory and other required supporting documents (e.g. relevant qualifications, references, transcripts etc).
-You are also able to save your application and return to finish it at a later date, however accounts where an application has not been submitted within a 6 month period will be deactivated.
-Once submitted, you can log in and check the status of your application and see when a decision has been made.
+Through Self Service you are able to submit an application directly to the university, and it allows you to attach compulsory and other supporting documents such as qualifications (we advise that you upload qualifications, if completed, with your application).
+You are able to save your application and return to submit at a later date, however please note that accounts where an application has not been submitted within a 6 month period will be deactivated.
+Once submitted, you are able to log in and check the status of your application.

 We encourage online Self Service applications as it is a quicker and more efficient way of applying for a programme.
 If however you are experiencing difficulties please contact Admissions on 029 2041 6010 or email:

 *Please note - applications for the Primary and Secondary PGCE Teacher Training courses must be made through

-UCAS Teacher Training, whilst applications for the Cert Ed / PGCE Post Compulsory Education and Training should be made through
+UCAS Teacher Training, whilst applications for the PCE / PGCE Post Compulsory Education and Training should be made through

 Previous/Current Cardiff Met Students